stonehippo/bullshit-framework/README.md

 A: No one really knows.
 Some say that it's magic.
 Personally, I think it's a gift from an alien civilization.

+Q: Where does Bullshit work?

+A: Where _doesn't_ Bullshit work. amiright?
+Bullshit can run on your own hardware or devices.
+The cloud is the perfect place for Bullshit.
+You'll find Bullshit in pretty much whatever provider you choose, includin AWS, Heroku, Azure and just about other one you can name.

 Deploying Bullshit
 ------------------